-Informal Reporting Procedure - An Informal Reporting Procedure may be the first step proposed to resolve an allegation of harassment.
+Informal Reporting Procedure - An informal reporting procedure may be the first step proposed to resolve an allegation of harassment.
 Any individual with an honestly perceived complaint will be provided the option to discuss the issue directly with the alleged harasser in the presence of the Dean of Students or his/her designee.
 This option is often viewed as beneficial as, should the behavior not be so egregious as to warrant removal from campus, the high likelihood of future interaction (even if only in passing) on a campus the size of Tusculum College, can make an amicable resolution desirable for the complainant.
 However, if the individual does not desire a face-to-face meeting with the alleged harasser, he/she may write a letter or choose a contact person to mediate on his/her behalf, if they wish to pursue an informal resolution.

 Formal Reporting Procedure - Formal Reporting Procedure should be used if the individual making the complaint believes the severity of the complaint warrants it.
 The individual who desires to file a formal complaint of harassment will submit a detailed report of the incident directly to the Dean of Students.
-Note that any individual bringing forth a complaint of harassment may petition to terminate the proceedings at any stage, however, once a formal investigation is initiated, the Dean of Students will determine whether the College may continue as the complainant due to the dual nature of harassment offenses being both an offense against the individual and an offense against the community.
+Any individual bringing a complaint of harassment may petition to terminate the proceedings at any stage; however, once a formal investigation is initiated, the Dean of Students will determine whether the College may continue as the complainant due to the dual nature of harassment offenses being both an offense against the individual and an offense against the community.

 Evidence of retaliation in response to formal or informal grievance procedures will be itself be regarded as harassment and will result in the filing of allegations to address said retaliatory behavior.

 This report will include information about the date, time, place, participants' names and the harassing behavior.
 The report will be handled in accordance with the resolution procedures of the Code of Student Conduct with possible additional stipulations because of the nature of the allegations as herein indicated or as deemed appropriate by the Dean of Students or his/her designee.
 In harassment/assault cases, modification of the standard hearing procedures may be implemented by the Dean of Students or his/her designee to comply with legal expectations and to promote a fair and equitable process for the resolution of allegations.
 Additionally, in compliance with FERPA and the Clery Act, the complainant and the accused will be informed of the final results in a sexual assault case, including the original findings and any appeals, in an equal, unconditional, and affirmative way.

-Modifications may include measures such as the presence of an additional faculty or professional staff member, segregation of the alleged victim and alleged policy violator with desired inquiries/examination of the opposite party directed to the Community Standards Board Chair who will determine whether the question is proper and, if so, in what phrasing or manner it is to be posed.
-Finally, the process is modified to comply with federal requirements under Title IX which permits a sexual harassment/assault complainant to appeal the outcome of the process (on the same basis and in accordance with the same process as the alleged policy violator).
+Hearing procedures modifications may include additional faculty or professional staff member, separations of the alleged victim and alleged policy violator (questions from/to those parties issued through the Chair of the Community Standards Board).
+Finally, the process is modified to comply with federal requirements under Title IX that permits a sexual harassment/assault complainant to appeal the outcome of the process (on the same basis and in accordance with the same process as the alleged policy violator).